 The Saint-Jean wheel in Sierck-les-Bains

-In the Sierck region, on the borders of Lorraine, Luxembourg and Germany, the Fête de la Saint-Jean is the occasion for two days of great celebrations.
+In the Sierck region, on the borders of Lorraine, Luxembourg and Germany, the Fête de la Saint-Jean is the occasion for two days of grand celebrations.

 The traditional parade of floats is a great success for the population.
-About twenty floats parade on the Quai des Ducs and in the centre of the medieval city.
+About twenty floats are parading on the Quai des Ducs and in the centre of the medieval city.
 The inhabitants participating in the event decorate them according to a different theme each year.

-The highlight of the celebration is the descent of the flaming wheel on the slopes of the Stromberg in Contz-les-Bains.
+The celebration’s highlight is the descent of the flaming wheel on the slopes of the Stromberg in Contz-les-Bains.

 The handmade wheel is about 2 metres in diameter and weighs about 250 kg (it takes twenty strong arms to carry it!).
 It is filled with vine shoots and straw to create a spectacular blaze.

 But to prevent it from burning too quickly, it was put in the water of the Moselle for a month.